 - Model, Make & Year of Vehicle

 During this very stressful situation, try your best to remain calm and focus on your health.
 Do not be afraid to ask for an ambulance, especially if something does not feel right in your body.
 Keep receipts of your emergency care bills, injury treatment costs, and bicycle repairs in case you choose to file a lawsuit against the driver for repayment.
-In the event you need legal advice, do not hesitate to contact an experienced attorney, like a bike accident lawyer Las Vegas, NV turns to, to assist you with your case
+In the event you need legal advice, do not hesitate to contact an experienced attorney, like a bike accident lawyer turns to, to assist you with your case